callistajosette/callistajosette.github.io/project-crease.md

 <div class="accordion">
   <div class="accordion-item">
     <input type="checkbox" class="accordion-input" id="section1">
-    <label class="accordion-header" for="section1">Let's proove by induction that our derived closed form solution is equivalent to the general recurrence we found earlier</label>
+    <label class="accordion-header" for="section1">+ Let's prove by induction that our derived closed form solution is equivalent to the general recurrence we found earlier</label>
     <div class="accordion-content">
       <p>Proof by Induction
       We will prove by induction that the derived closed form solution $T(n)=2^{n}-1$ satisfies the recurrence relation $T(n)= 2^{k}T(n-k)+2^{k}-1$.